neicnordic/neic.no/_posts/2020-01-28-I-SCAN-as-a-tryggve-use-case.md

 People in the Nordic countries benefit from the I-SCAN study because it provides the most valid estimates of cancer risk among patients suffering from IBD.
 This is important information for both patients and clinicians.
 “In addition to this, we hope to identify risk factors that put subgroups of the IBD patients into higher and lower risk categories.
 This will help clinicians tailor their advice regarding therapy and surveillance to the individual.
 In this way they could offer closer follow-up to patients with higher risks, and less unnecessary follow-up of patients with a low risk.”

 For Helsingen, it has been a real learning experience to be a part of such a versatile research study.
 “I am a medical doctor by training, and before starting this project I was new to research.
 After three years working on the I-SCAN study I have learnt a lot!
 Also about things I did not foresee, such as data sharing, the art of research collaboration, GDPR and database management.”

+*Lise's photo is taken by Anita Aalby, University of Oslo.*